Meet the Team Behind V. Sattui Winery

 Brooks and his wife Beth live in Napa and are active in local community, charity, and public planning issues in Napa Valley.
 Their two college-age children, Miles and Emily, are now enjoying the wine tasting and winery visits that used to bore them to tears!
 As a family, they enjoy traveling, skiing/snowboarding, sailing, hiking and cooking.

 Growing up in a vineyard, Jason's passion for winemaking is practically in his blood.

-Jason joined the V. Sattui family in 2015.
+Jason joined the V. Sattui family in 2015 as Assistant Winemaker and later promoted to Winemaker in March of 2018.
 He says the family atmosphere of our winery drew him in.
 He is also excited to help create the many varietals we produce at V. Sattui.

 Jason grew up helping his parents farm 10 acres of Pinot Noir and Chardonnay grapes on the Sonoma side of the Los Carneros appellation.
 His family sold their grapes to Gloria Ferrer Winery, but they also kept a few for themselves.
 His extended family would gather to create their own wine in a fun, annual gathering.